ToofDerling/CbzMage/README.md

 **Running CbzMage with the "AzwConvert" parameter:**

 * In the titles directory (TitlesDir in appsettings.json) you will find a small file with the title and publisher of each comic book currently in the azw directory.
-* In a subdirectory of the titles directory you will find a directory with a similar file for each converted title.
+* In a subdirectory of the titles directory you will find a similar file for each converted title.
 If you ever want **to reconvert a title simply delete the title file from the converted titles directory.**
 * In the cbz directory (CbzDir in appsettings.json) you will find the converted comic books sorted by publisher.

 **Running CbzMage with the "AzwScan" parameter:**